 This is the biggest reason to why all studies on fat loss show that nearly all people that lose fat, regain all of it within just a few years.

-To avoid becoming part of that statistic you need a diet that focuses on micronutrients instead of protein and Calories.
+To avoid becoming part of that statistic you need a diet that focuses on micronutrients instead of protein and Calories and avoid estrogenic and inflammatory foods.

 Also, you want most of your Calories to come from protein sparing nutrients (fats and carbs).